William Hall (ca. 1805-1885)

 William John Hall (1837-1881)

-William John's wife Sarah worked in the cotton mill, and her great-grandaughter recalled being told by her mother that Sarah worked as hard as any man.
-She further stated that William John took care of the house and the children so he likely worked as a baker from home.
-According to what his daughter said, their father brushed the girls hair every morning before they left for the day.
-Based on that I think he was a gentle man.
+William John Hall’s wife Sarah worked in the cotton mill, and her great-grandaughter recalled being told by her mother that Sarah worked as hard as any man.
+She also said that William John had been crippled in a work accident, and so he took over the care of the house and the children “from his chair.”
+His great-granddaughter recalled being told that William John brushed his daughter’s hair every morning before they left for the day.

 The oldest children were not baptized in the Roman Catholic church until they were several years old, which had led to some confusion about their ages.
-Noted on their baptism records are their ages at the time of their baptism and the fact that their father was a Protestant.
+Noted on their baptism record details are their ages at the time of their baptism, reference to each other, and that their father was a Protestant.

-Their daughter Mary Hall married Bernard Doran in 1884.
+Mary Hall married Bernard Doran in 1884.
+See the Doran saga.
+They had

 James Hall (1838-1894)